Documentation related to Akash Network upgrade to version 0.24.0:

 Note: This is not a typo, we are installing the inventory-operator without the akash- prefix.

-helm upgrade inventory-operator akash/akash-inventory-operator -n akash-services
+helm upgrade inventory-operator akash/akash-inventory-operator -n akash-services3.6 akash-ip-operator Chart

 Skip this section if your provider does not provide IP leasing.